 Common deviations related to data-handling, etc. in investigator-initiated trials

 The GCP inspectors of the Danish Medicines Agency have completed a project focusing on the handling of systems and data in investigator-initiated trials.
-The project covered many areas of which the most important were subcontracted tasks concerning, for example, the provision of systems for randomisation and data collection and the documentation of processes after the last trial participant has left the trial such as data analyses, unblinding and the documentation of activities in the Trial Master File.
+The investigators covered several areas as part of the project.
+Some of the most important of these are the tasks contracted out by sponsors, for instance, contracts for the delivery of systems for randomisation and data collection or documentation of processes once the final trial participant has left the trial, and the trial has been completed.
+Data analyses, unblinding and documentation of activities in the Trial Master File may also be contracted out.

-The aim of the project was to increase the researchers’ and the Danish regions’ awareness on obtaining valid conclusions from clinical trials and to provide guidance and standards in difficult areas that have not been inspected as frequently in the past, e.g. :
+The aim of the project was to increase the researchers’ and the Danish regions’ awareness on obtaining valid conclusions from clinical trials and to provide guidance and standards in difficult areas that have not been inspected as frequently in the past.
+Such areas include:

-• The use of computerised systems in clinical trials.
+- The use of computerised systems in clinical trials.
 Today, computerised systems are more often than not used in both company-initiated trials and investigator-initiated trials.
-But the computerised systems used in investigator-initiated trials tend to be different than the ones used in company-initiated trials.
+The computerised systems used in investigator-initiated trials tend to be different than the ones used in company-initiated trials.

-• Data-handling after the last trial participant has left the trial.
-As far as investigator-initiated trials are concerned, this area has not been inspected as frequently as in company-initiated trials, and the help available to researchers may be limited depending on the offers from, for example, the Danish regions.
+- Data handling after the last trial participant has left the trial.
+As far as investigator-initiated trials are concerned, this area has not been inspected as frequently, and the help available to researchers may be limited depending on the offers from, for example, the Danish regions.
 The Danish GCP units are usually not involved in this process.
+Guidance on the reporting of data in CTIS is available on the GCP units' websites.

-The number, nature and severity of the identified deviations have shown that measures are needed in several areas starting with this guidance.
-The project identified deviations in areas such as: contracts, quality management system (including training), validation (including change control), audit trail and audit trail review, user administration (including the investigator’s control over data), IT security, randomisation/blinding, escalation/reporting of serious non-compliance and security incidents, handling of electronic data (identification, data entry, alteration of data, copying, review, transfer, migration), data analyses (including communication on these), filing (Trial Master File) as well as backup/recovery.
+The number, nature and severity of the identified deviations showed that measures are needed in several areas starting with this guidance.
+The deviations concern areas such as: contracts, quality management system (including training), validation (including change control), audit trail and audit trail review, user administration (including the investigator’s control over data), IT security, randomisation/blinding, escalation/reporting of serious non-compliance and security incidents, handling of electronic data (identification, data entry, alteration of data, copying, review, transfer, migration), data analyses (including communication on these), filing (Trial Master File) as well as backup/recovery.

 The following sections will go through the areas that the project found especially problematic.
 We will look at the Danish Medicines Agency’s requirements in the area and the deviations that are commonly seen during inspections.